Wild weather could leave parts of Auckland in the dark: Vector

 Aucklanders are being warned to brace themselves for power cuts as strong winds, gale surges and localised tornadoes could hit the region within the next 24 to 36 hours.

-Vector is getting teams prepared to respond to possible outages by charging up devices and phones and ensuring they have a working torch with spare batteries.
+Vector is getting teams prepared to respond to possible outages and urging residents to prepare by charging up devices and phones and ensuring they have a working torch with spare batteries.

-Residents are also advised to tie down any outdoor furniture, including BBQs that could be blown around by the strong winds.
+Residents are also advised to tie down any outdoor furniture, including barbecues that could be blown around by the strong winds.

 READ MORE: